Field and boundary are two terms often used by offensive and defensive coaches in football. What do the terms mean, and why are they important?

 Field and boundary refer to the spacing on the football field.
 The field is the wide side of the field, and the boundary is the short side of the field.

-In this article, we will show you why field and boundary matter and why coaches stress spacing.
+This article will show you why field and boundary matter and why coaches stress spacing.

 Field & Boundary